Social Anxiety

 🔻 Fear of judgment

-🔻 Avoiding interactions
+🔻 Avoiding people

 🔻 Racing thoughts